I hope this doesn’t come across as macabre. It’s certainly not intended that way.

 The slightly Pythonesque solution would be to get the not-yet-deceased to agree to a funeral, say, a week before they felt like they were actually going to go.
 Telling those gathered the truth about the event would be optional, but the IV drip next to the casket might be a giveaway.

-The mourners would get to share their feelings, thoughts and stories, and the subject of the occasion would actually get a greater appreciation of their impact on the lives around them.
-It might lift their spirits for the journey to come.
+The mourners would get to share their feelings, thoughts, and stories, and the subject of the occasion would actually get a greater appreciation of their impact on the lives around them.
 I have a feeling Alex had a much greater impact on the people around him than he ever knew.

 Of course, the much more serious suggestion is to make sure that the people around you know how much you care about them on a regular basis.
 I’m not suggesting you should turn up at their door reciting a tender piece of poetry once a month, but perhaps some genuine random acts of kindness amongst your friends, some more catch-up time, a few more dinners and genuine conversations might just let the people around you know how important they are to you on a day-to-day basis.